gchart/Weather_EPD47/README.md

 # Weather_EPD47

 Weather display for the [LilyGo 4.7" ePaper display with ESP32](https://github.com/Xinyuan-LilyGO/LilyGo-EPD47) using libraries from vroland's [epdiy project](https://github.com/vroland/epdiy/tree/master/examples/weather/) (thanks!) and the Arduino IDE.
+Set up your board in the Arduino IDE using LilyGo's instructions.

 Make sure to update the config.h file with your wifi credentials, OpenWeatherMap API key, and regional settings (timezone, imperial/metric, and string translations).